Us, our allies and referents

 Core team:

-Bue Rübner Hansen – Bue is a researcher, teacher and theorist interested in questions of ecology, social reproduction, and movement tactics and strategies.
-He has participated in the Danish and British Student Movements, in the migrant solidarity movement, the municipalism movement in Barcelona, and the climate justice movement.
+Bue Rübner Hansen – Bue (he/him) is a researcher, teacher and theorist interested in questions of ecology, social reproduction, and movement tactics and strategies.
 He occasionally serves as a strategic advisor, and loves to develop and teach concepts and mapping tools that can enhance people’s own capacities to analyze situations and think strategically.
-Bue is a part of the editorial collective of Viewpoint Magazine, a US-based publication of theory and practice.
-Bue also co-founded Common Ecologies and does coordination, visioning and facilitation work, with an eager interest in engaging with ongoing debates – he’s currently active in the Ecosyndicalism and Magazine strands, as well as outgoing from the Earthcare strand.
+Bue is a part of the editorial collective of Viewpoint Magazine.
+He’s a founding member of Common Ecologies and mostly active in the Magazine and Ecosyndicalism strands.

-Michel Jungwirth – Michel is a berlin-based activist and organizer in antiracist and municipalist movements and occasional facilitator as part of the Werkstatt für Bewegungsbildung.
-Michel has been a fellow traveller of Common Ecologies for a while, doing important infrastructural and bookkeeping work, and is most active in the Movement Infrastructures strand.
+Michel Jungwirth – Michel (he/him) is a Berlin-based activist and organizer in antiracist and municipalist movements and occasional facilitator as part of the Werkstatt für Bewegungsbildung.
+Michel is active in the Movement Spaces strand.

 Current acompañantes: